Abbeyshrule: History

 The village takes its name from the Irish language word for a river or stream (sruth) and from the early medieval Cistercian abbey, the ruins of which still survive on the banks of the Inny.
 While the original medieval settlement built up around this religious site and the nearby fording point on the river, a number of archaeological finds (including of the Clonbrin Shield in 1906) indicate activity in the area from at least the Bronze Age.

 The building of the Royal Canal in the early nineteenth century, which required the construction of the Whitworth aqueduct across the Inny, brought increasing trade to the village until the mid twentieth century.

-Abbeyshrule won the 2012 National Tidy Towns Award with a total of 312 marks.
-The village also claimed the award for Ireland's Tidiest Village 2012.
-Abbeyshrule subsequently won a Gold Medal Award at the European Entente Florale Competition.
+Abbeyshrule won the National Tidy Towns Award in 2012.
+The village, which also claimed the award for Ireland's Tidiest Village in 2012, subsequently won a Gold Medal Award at the European Entente Florale Competition.

 Notable people

 The novelist, playwright and poet Oliver Goldsmith is believed to have been born in 1728 at Pallas, very near to the village, where his father resided as a local curate.
 The location is marked by a replica of the Goldsmith statue found at the entrance to Trinity College Dublin.

 John Graham, a prolific author and senior officer of the Orange Order, was born here.